MOUNT GILEAD- When you think of Girl Scouts, Thin Mints and Samoas might first come to mind. But Girl Scouts are about more than cookies.

-Last weekend, more than 800 Girl Scouts, along with their accompanying troop leaders and parents, participated in the Mad Mud Challenge at Camp Crooked Lane.
+Last weekend, more than 1,250 Girl Scouts, along with their accompanying troop leaders and family members, participated in the Mad Mud Challenge at Camp Crooked Lane in Mt.
+Gilead.
 The course tested the girls’ strength, endurance, and grit through a muddy, wooded trail and obstacles.

 During the two-day event, girls from kindergarten through grade 12 trekked over routes that ranged from 1-2 miles, depending on the age of the Girl Scout.
 It brought together girls from all over the Girl Scouts of Ohio’s Heartland 30-county territory.

-Girls from kindergarten and up are able to join Girl Scouts.
-Troops are forming now and interested families are invited to visit www.gsoh.org/invited to sign up for more information.
+Girls from kindergarten and older are able to join Girl Scouts.
+Troops are forming now.
+Interested families are invited to visit www.gsoh.org/invited to sign up for more information.